leminhtuan2015/Today-I-Learn/theory_of_it/mvc.md

     - Easy to manage source code
     - Decrease bugs
     - Easy to teamwork

+### Controller is the main
+  - Updating the contents of the views, usually in response to changes to the underlying data.
+  - Responding to user interactions with views
   - User will contact with **Sofware system** throught the **Controller layer**
   - All the action of User is handle by **Controller layer**
   - Controller layer is the main component of most framework such as Swift IOS, Java Android or Web framework.